Home / Blog / Build file-based theme inheritance module in Nuxt

 }

-If we register the module in nuxt.config.js and run yarn dev or npm run dev we should see Hello World! in the console which means that our module has been successfully registered
+Now, if we run yarn dev or npm run dev we should see Hello World! in the console which means that our module has been successfully registered

 TIP: You can transfer any data from your Nuxt app to the module by passing an array instead of a string to modules property.
 What you will pass will be accessible via moduleOptions inside your module.
 It’s a great way to make your module configurable.